Prem19/AI-102/README.md

 ## Pre-configured features

-* Summarization - A summarization query will be sent to an endpoint similar to the following, with the task specified as extractiveSummarizationTasks or ConversationalSummarizationTask
+* Summarization - A summarization query will be sent to an endpoint similar to the following, with the task specified as **extractiveSummarizationTasks** or **ConversationalSummarizationTask**

-* Named entity recognition - An entity recognition query will be sent to an endpoint similar to the following, with the task specified as EntityRecognition
+* Named entity recognition - An entity recognition query will be sent to an endpoint similar to the following, with the task specified as **EntityRecognition**

-* Personally identifiable information (PII) detection - A PII query will be sent to an endpoint similar to the following, with the task specified as PiiEntityRecognition.
+* Personally identifiable information (PII) detection - A PII query will be sent to an endpoint similar to the following, with the task specified as **PiiEntityRecognition.**

-* Key phrase extraction - KeyPhraseExtraction
+* Key phrase extraction - **KeyPhraseExtraction**

-* Sentiment analysis - SentimentAnalysis
+* Sentiment analysis - **SentimentAnalysis**

-* Language detection - LanguageDetection
+* Language detection - **LanguageDetection**

 * Conversational language understanding (CLU)

 CLU is one of the core custom features offered by Azure Cognitive Services for Language.
 CLU helps users to build custom natural language understanding models to predict overall intent and extract important information from incoming utterances.
 CLU does require data to be tagged by the user to teach it how to predict intents and entities accurately.

-A language detection query will be sent to an endpoint similar to the following, with the task specified as Conversation.
+A language detection query will be sent to an endpoint similar to the following, with the task specified as **Conversation**.
 These custom features require extra parameters in the JSON body, including the projectName and deploymentName of your model.

 Language Studio - Preview portal at https://language.cognitive.azure.com.